It might be the heavy influence of Lorelei Gilmore, but sometimes I feel more at peace in a café or coffee shop than in my own home.

 Alright, now I know this isn’t a “local” coffee shop, but it’s certainly one of my favorites – specifically the Cary St. location.
 My husband and I love to bring our laptops to work here, with a cup of Peet’s coffee in hand!
 There’s so much open space, and we can even take breaks to play a board game if we so choose.

-Relatively recently renovated – but having been in Richmond for over fifteen years – this spot is spacious and inviting.
+This spot is spacious and inviting.
 The staff is one of the friendliest, and they have a bangin’ selection of board games if your mind needs a break from work.
 It’s also a fantastic place to hang out with friends!

 Talk about cute!
 I discovered this spot when I took my first ever blog/Insta hiatus, and was quickly obsessed.
 They stand out as such a home-y, comforting place in the middle of bustling downtown Richmond.